 Each region and community has a separate parliament and executive administration.
 Power has been increasingly devolved.
 There is also a persisting ethnic conflict, and the political union has come under rising threat.

-Property prices in Belgium’s three regions move in the same price cycle, but the capital has registered much the highest price increases.
-Prices in Brussels surged almost 200% (140% in real terms) from 1998 to 2008, much more than in the two other regions (143% for the Flemish region and 116% in Walloon) over the same period, according to StatBel.
+Property prices in Belgiumís three regions move in the same price cycle, but the capital has experienced much the highest price increases.
+Prices in Brussels surged almost 200% (140% in real terms) from 1998 to 2008, much more than in the two other regions (143% for the Flemish region and 116% in Wallonia), according to Statistics Belgium.

-Prices also fell most in Brussels during 2009, though the falls were relatively insignificant.
-The average price of ordinary houses in Brussels decreased 1.9% in 2009; more than the 0.9% price fall for Walloon, and worse than the 1% nominal increase in the Flemish region.
-When adjusted for inflation, houses prices fell in all areas.
+Prices also fell most in Brussels during 2010, though the falls were relatively insignificant.
+The average price of ordinary houses in Brussels decreased 1.44% (4.27% inflation-adjusted) in 2010; while house prices continued to rise by 4.59% in the Flemish region and by 4.18% in the Walloon region.

-The drivers of Belgium’s house price boom were:
+The drivers of Belgiumís house price boom were:

-When these conditions were reversed with the global credit crunch, house price rises stopped.
-Then when the economy emerged from recession in 2010, the housing market bounced back strongly.
-However, due to the ongoing eurozone debt crisis, the housing market is now weakening again, with house prices in Brussels falling by 1.3% (-3.6% inflation-adjusted) in 2012.
+When these conditions were reversed with the global credit crunch, house prices stopped rising.
+Then when the economy emerged from recession in 2011, the housing market bounced back strongly with Brussels house prices surging by 9.58% (5.7% inflation-adjusted).
+House prices in the country as a whole rose modestly by 2.59% in 2012 and by another 1.87% in 2013.

-Interest rates recently peaked at 5.33% in October 2008 (for new mortgages with 10-year interest rate fixation (IRF), while those with floating rate and up to 1year IRF peaked at 6.02%.
+Interest rates had peaked at 5.33% in October 2008 for new mortgages with 10-year interest rate fixation (IRF), while those with floating rate and up to 1year IRF peaked at 6.02%.

 The Belgian mortgage market has been dominated by four major private financial institutions: Fortis, Dexia, KBC, and ING Belgium since a wave of privatization, mergers and acquisition in the 1990s.
 All four have interests spread across the financial industry including investment management, retail banking and insurance.
 Intense competition has led to low fees and charges, and more mortgage options.